steppers/codea-community-repo/README.md

 # Codea Community Project Repository
 Repository of projects created by the community of the iOS app [Codea](https://codea.io)

+### This is currently in pre-release
+Although much of the functionality is currently present it lacks a user friendly UI and projects are instead listed directly in the sidebar.
+Tapping on a project will immediately commence the download and once complete will launch the project.

 # Getting Started
 To get started using the repository, download the [WebRepo project](https://github.com/steppers/codea-community-repo/releases) to your iOS device and run it from within Codea.